 Steve Bliss, of BuildingAdvisor.com, responds: I don’t really like unvented cathedral ceilings, also called “hot roofs”, because they are very unforgiving.
-If the roof sheathing or rafters ever gets wet from a roof leak, or from indoor moisture, the wood will have a difficult time drying out and will decay in warm weather.
+If the roof sheathing or rafters ever gets wet from a roof leak, or from indoor moisture, the wood will have a difficult time drying out and wood that remains wet in warm weather will decay.

-However, if you are determined to build an unvented roof, then I think that at closed-cell foam insulation is a better choice.
+However, if you are determined to build an unvented roof, then I think that closed-cell foam insulation is a better choice.
 Icynene and similar open-cell foams have an R-Value of about 3.6/in. and are highly permeable to water vapor.
-Closed-cell polyurethane foam has an R-value of about 7/in., and is a very effective vapor retarder.
+Closed-cell polyurethane foam has an R-value of R-6 to R-7 per inch., and is a very effective vapor retarder.

 With an unvented cathedral ceiling, it is critical to keep moist air and water vapor away from the roof sheathing where it can build up and lead to wood decay.
 Moisture problems in unvented or poorly vented cathedral ceilings are not uncommon, especially in cold climates where water vapor can enter the joist space and condense on the underside of the sheathing in cold weather.
 Atlanta has enough cold winter weather to be concerned.

-While rotting cathedral ceilings have primarily been a problem in cold climates, similar problems have also been reported in unvented cathedral ceilings in areas with warm, moist climates.
+While moisture damage and wood decay in unvented cathedral ceilings have primarily been a problem in cold climates, similar problems have been reported in warm, moist climates such as the Southeast.

-While it is possible to use a permeable insulation – open-cell foam, fiberglass, or cellulose – in an unvented cathedral ceiling, it is risky.
-This approach relies on a near-perfect air and vapor barrier on the house side of the ceiling cavity to keep moist household air and water vapor out of the joist spaces.
+While it is possible to use a permeable insulation – open-cell foam, fiberglass, or cellulose – in an unvented cathedral ceiling, it is risky and I would not recommend it.
+This approach relies on a near-perfect air and vapor barrier on the house side of the ceiling cavity to keep moist household air and water vapor out of the roof cavity.
 In a very simple ceiling without complex framing, skylights, recessed lights, or other penetrations, this may be achievable by an experienced energy-efficient builder with the help of a blower door.
 But, more often than not, there will be air leaks.
 I would not trust this detail on my own house.

-Since unvented roofs are designed to dry to the interior, you should NOT use a vapor barrier on the underside of the cathedral ceiling.
+1) Since unvented roofs are designed to dry mainly to the interior, DO NOT use a vapor barrier on the underside of the cathedral ceiling.
 Do not use polyurethane sheeting or vapor barrier paint.
-If a vapor retarder is required by code, one of the new “smart” (and expensive) vapor barriers such as MemBrain or Intello.
+If a vapor retarder is required by code, use one of the new “smart” (and expensive) vapor retarders such as MemBrain or Intello.

-One word of a caution: With spray foam, always use a well-trained, professional applicator as these materials take a lot of expertise to install properly.
-An unskilled installer can make a mess and may leave a lot of voids – increasing the likelihood of future moisture problems
+3) With spray foam, always use a well-trained, professional applicator as these materials take a lot of expertise to install properly.
+An unskilled installer can make a mess and may leave a lot of voids – increasing the likelihood of future moisture problems.

 Above the insulation, leave a 1-1/2 in. vent channel separated from the insulation by a foam, cardboard, or plywood baffle, and provide balanced venting at eaves and ridge.
 The vent space below the sheathing will help promote drying – whether from roof leak above or from moist air or water vapor entering from below.
 But do not rely on the vent channel to prevent moisture problems.